 Koenigsegg Agera RS - Source Norbert Aepli, Switzerland, CC BY 4.0, via Wikimedia Commons

 Starting with the 0–249–0 mph, the Koenigsegg Agera RS in 2017 stormed through with a record time of 36.44 seconds taking the helm from Bugatti Chiron with a difference of 5.56 seconds.
 The same Agera RS managed a few days later managed to hit the same mark in 33.29 seconds.
-Currently, the Koenigsegg Regera holds the 0-249-0 mph with 28.81 seconds keeping the crown locked in Koenigsegg’s headquarter (not literally).
-The Agera RS also bagged the highest speed achieved on a public road in single direction with 284.55 mph along with the flying mile record with a speed of 276.36 mph.
+Currently, the Koenigsegg Regera holds the 0-249-0 mph with 28.81 seconds keeping the crown locked in Koenigsegg's headquarters (not literally).
+The Agera RS also bagged the highest speed achieved on a public road in a single direction with 284.55 mph along with the flying mile record with a speed of 276.36 mph.

 Koenigsegg Agera Thor & Väder - Source: Koenigsegg Press